 Autism studies have discovered inflammation as a characteristic finding in those on the autism spectrum.
 Inflammation was commonly found present in the brain as well as the gastrointestinal system.
 This observation has been corroborated by hundreds of similar studies performed.
 In all these studies, markers for inflammation were measured, followed by hyperbaric therapy, with a marked reduction in inflammatory markers, as well as overall inflammation.
 Improvements of behavior were also observed to be directly correlated with the reduction of inflammation.

-Mitochondria is an organelle within the cell whose primary role is to produce adenosine triphosphate (ATP), which is the energy currency of the body.
-If a mitochondria is dysfunctional then it will produce low levels of ATP which means low amounts of energy available for the body to accomplish its normal functions.
-This low energy, along with harmful byproducts produced by the dysfunctional mitochondria, is suspected to give rise to Autism and autism-like symptoms.
+Mitochondria are organelles within the cell whose primary role is to produce adenosine triphosphate (ATP), which is the energy currency of the body.
+If the mitochondria are dysfunctional then it will produce low levels of ATP which means low amounts of energy available for the body to accomplish its normal functions.
+This low energy, along with the harmful byproducts produced by the dysfunctional mitochondria, is suspected to give rise to Autism and autism-like symptoms.
 Mitochondrial dysfunction has been found in autism patients with evidence to support this claim.
 Mitochondrial damage has been proposed to be secondary to oxidative stress, a combination of too many free radicals and not enough resources to quench them.
 Fortunately, this same research found that subjects who were treated with Hyperbaric Oxygen Therapy, whether they had mitochondrial dysfunction or not, increased ATP production, with their dysfunctional mitochondria being destroyed and healthy new mitochondria being generated.
 To review all the benefits and research of HBOT on Autism click here.